|

 to run all the time and monitor files you download from the internet so it can warn you before you inadvertently run an infected file.

-Microsoft has a very effective (and *FREE*) antivirus program called Microsoft Security Essentials.
+Microsoft has am effective (and *FREE*) antivirus called Microsoft Security Essentials.

-Again, due to numerous incidents of system corruption and failure attributable to their products, we do NOT recommend Norton, Symantec or McAffee consumer antivirus products.
+Again, due to numerous incidents of system corruption and failure attributable to their products, we do NOT recommend Norton, Symantec or McAfee consumer antivirus products.

 It also will typically keep track of websites distributing such software and allow you to block them at the browser.